TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.2-vm/_index.md

 CPU Used covers uses cases that CPU Run does not.

 - VM Migration.
-Moving VM to another ESXi requires that you know the actual footprint of the VM, because that’s what the destination ESXi needs to deal with.
+Moving VM to another ESXi requires that you know the actual footprint of the VM, because that's what the destination ESXi needs to deal with.
 - VM Chargeback.
-You should charge the full cost of the VM, and not just what’s consumed inside the VM.
+You should charge the full cost of the VM, and not just what's consumed inside the VM.
 In fairness, you should also charge the **actual** utilization, and not rated clock speed.

 Here is how Used differs to Run: